Have been arrested and charged with a DUI? Avoid Jail – Call the BEST!

 Following the hearing, the Driver Safety Hearing Officer will make a decision to uphold (sustain), modify, or rescind (set aside) the DMV’s decision or to file a lawsuit in a civil court against the DMV.

-John T. Bell is an experienced DUI attorney and will represent you at the administrative hearing.
+John T. Bell is an experienced San Leandro DUI attorney and will represent you at the administrative hearing.
 Mr. Bell has handled hundreds of administrative hearing from start to finish.
 Mr. Bell will contact the DMV on your behalf, schedule the hearing, and obtain all necessary evidence in support of your defense before the DMV.

 Special Bus Certificate